Suicidal Crisis Intervention

 Think Life is an online self-help course for coping with suicidal thoughts.
-The online tool was originally developed at the Vrije Universiteit Amsterdam and was adapted for use in Flanders by VLESP.
 The course consists of six steps that can be completed independently and at the participants’ own pace.
 Every step has its own theme, and different theories and exercises are presented, based on recognized psychotherapeutic techniques.

-In April 2015, VLESP launched a randomised controlled trial on the effectiveness of Think Life.
-This study shows that straight afterwards and three months later, individuals who had followed the Think Life course have significantly fewer suicidal thoughts compared to those who had not attended the course.
-In addition, the study shows that Think Life leads to a significant decrease in depressive symptoms, hopelessness, worry and anxiety.
-These significantly positive results have, since September 2016, resulted in Think Life being incorporated in Zelfmoord1813, where it can be used anonymously and free of charge by anyone considering suicide.
+VLESP investigated the effectiveness of Think Life.
+This study shows that straight afterwards and three months later, individuals who had followed the Think Life course have significantly fewer suicidal thoughts, a significant decrease in depressive symptoms, hopelessness, worry and anxiety.

-For more information about Think Life please visit www.zelfmoord1813.be/thinklife.Research report Think Life (in Dutch)
+For more information about Think Life please visit www.zelfmoord1813.be/thinklife (in Dutch).Research report Think Life (in Dutch)

 Guideline for the detection and treatment of suicidal behavior